rackd/dxdp/README.md

 ## About

 dXDP is a high-performance, low-level kernel application leveraging XDP/eBPF to provide dynamic control over incoming packets on a machine.

-Filter IP packets by whitelisting or blacklisting IP addresses at the network interface level.
+dXDP lets you filter  IP packets by whitelisting or blacklisting IP addresses at the network interface level.
 Designed for flexibility and efficiency, dXDP incorporates a custom Just-In-Time (JIT) compiler and supports IP geolocation filtering using an easy-to-update database.

 Common uses for dXDP includes providing a last-resort endpoint security firewall for servers, a robust firewall for servers which cannot use hardware firewalls, or lastly a method to increase security post hardware firewall without adding significant